Blibbo/Studio/Software/OS/Windows/Windows.md

 			- open system registries editor
 		- `msinfo32` ^msinfo32
 			- info about the system
+			- `System Model`
+				- what laptop you're using
 		- `devmgmt.msc`
 			- device manager
 			- you can see USBs that fail to connect there